HACC2020/GamingTheArchives/README.md

 dotnet run # Alternately you can use "dotnet watch run" to automatically rebuild
 ```

-Build the front end (you should only need to do this once):
+(First Time Only) Install dependencies for the front end:

 ```bash
 # From the archive-site-frontend folder run: